 A Google patent application published in early May explains why Google might start showing social answers in Google search results.
-The basic premise is that some types of questions are best answered by library type results, and others by a village paradigm approach to information retrieval.
-In a village, people disseminate knowledge socially, with information passed from person to person, and retrieving information involves finding the right person, as opposed to the right document.
+The basic premise is that some types of questions are best answered by library-type results, and others by a village paradigm approach to information retrieval.
+In a village, people disseminate knowledge socially, with information passed from person to person, and retrieving information involves finding the right person instead of the right document.

 Here’s how a social answer to a query might appear in Google’s search results:

 Will social Questions & Answers (Q&A) service become part of Google’s push towards the use of social networking to help people find answers to their questions?
 I’ve seen speculation that such a Q&A service might become part of the newly launched Google +, and that this service might be based upon Aardvark, which Google purchased in February 2010.
 If you missed out on the acquisition of Aardvark, I wrote a little about it in Yahoo’s Social Search Answer to Google’s Aardvark?.

 There I also pointed out the white paper that the team behind Aardvark published, The Anatomy of a Large Scale Social Search Engine (pdf).
 The title for that paper cleverly adopted part of the title from one of the papers that helped start Google, The Anatomy of a Large-Scale Hypertextual Web Search Engine.
 In a blog post, the Aardvark team wrote that they were inspired by the Google paper.

 Now it appears that Aardvark-type social answers may become answers that appear in Google Search results, as seen in the Google patent application from May.
 Given Google’s latest foray into social networking, it’s also possible that a question and answer service based upon Aardvark might play a larger role in Google’s social networking applications.

 I would go into more depth about how the question and answer service works here, but I think you might be better served by spending time with the Large Scale Social Search Engine paper.
 Instead, here’s the Google patent application: